Chimera-tools/ChimPipe/docs/source/manual.rst

 Genome index
 ~~~~~~~~~~~~
 An indexed reference genome in GEM format has to be provided to do the mapping steps.

-You just need to run the *GEMtools indexer* (at ``ChimPipe/bin/gemtools-1.7.1-i3/gemtools``) with your genome in FASTA format to produce it:
+We provide some **pre-generated genome indices** for human, mouse and drosophila in the :ref:`Downloads` section, however if you have a different genome, you just need to run the *GEMtools indexer* (at ``ChimPipe/bin/gemtools-1.7.1-i3/gemtools``) with your genome in FASTA format to produce it:

 .. _FASTA: